weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 To confirm successful data import, check the [`objects`](/developers/weaviate/api/rest#tag/objects) endpoint to verify that all objects are imported.

-Replace WEAVIATE_INSTANCE_URL with your instance URL:
+Replace WEAVIATE_INSTANCE_URL with your instance REST Endpoint URL:

 ```
 https://WEAVIATE_INSTANCE_URL/v1/objects